Cunninghamia

 At-A-Glance Information

-Commonly called China Fir, this genus of evergreen trees needs full sun and moderate water.
+Commonly called China Fir (though not considered an actual Fir), this genus of evergreen trees needs full sun and moderate water.
 They are picturesque plants, with heavy trunks and tiered, whorled drooping branches clothed in dark green needles.
-Trees reach 30 feet tall and 20 feet wide, and foliage takes on red and bronze tones in cool winter temperatures.
+Species are native to China, northern Vietnam and Laos, as well as Cambodia.
+Trees typically reach up to 30 feet tall and 20 feet wide in garden cultivation (up to 160 feet tall in the wild), and foliage takes on reddish and bronzey tones in cooler winter temperatures.
 The general shape of these trees is handsome and conical.
-The genus name honors the British doctor who introduced these trees into cultivation in 1702 (Dr. James Cunningham) as well as the botanist Allan Cunningham.
-These trees are sometimes used as Christmas trees in the southern United States.
+These trees are sometimes used as Christmas trees in the southern United States, and as ornamental or specimen trees in parks and larger gardens.

 |